 Recently, I was trying to explain to a friend what irked me about the film, Her.
 There were many things, but one of them was exactly what I find so false about Facebook’s Paper ad: They sell the “future” by selling the past.
-Her perfectly encapsulates the 21st century tech promo vernacular — the perfect West Elm catalog brought to life, the ukelele and xylophone music, the rapid cutting from one close up to another, the Instagram filter, the constant tugging on our heartstrings — but is the two-hour version, depicting a not-too-distant future which looks like a cosmic mashup of Minority Report and All the President’s Men.
+Her perfectly encapsulates the 21st century tech promo vernacular — the perfect West Elm catalog brought to life, the major-scale piano, ukelele and xylophone music, the rapid cutting from one close up to another, the Instagram filter, the constant tugging on our heartstrings — but is the two-hour version, depicting a not-too-distant future which looks like a cosmic mashup of Minority Report and All the President’s Men.
 It’s one part “future,” three parts past.
-That sort of recipe’s secret ingredient is nostalgia, but in this case, for a past we really never knew!
-After all, everyone in the Facebook ad is too young to have experienced the 1970s (not to mention the 1960’s, where it seems Paper’s screenwriter wants to live — more on that in a moment).
+That sort of recipe’s secret ingredient is nostalgia, of course, but in this case, for a past we really never knew!
+After all, everyone in the Facebook ad is too young to have experienced whatever pre-1980 era in which it seems Paper’s screenwriter lives (more on that in a moment).
 Our parents’ generation is completely unrepresented, and when they see it, they’ll tell us the sixties and seventies never really looked that good.

 But the greatest irony is that Paper is selling a dream from which you will wake the moment you start using it.
 All of those beautiful analog moments portray things Facebook wants you to do in Paper.
 And for crying out loud, there is no paper in Paper.
 The name is a blatant mind trick.
 But is it a trick that works?

 My sense is that the person Facebook has in mind for Paper is the same person who reluctantly maintains her Facebook account, already bored with social media, skeptical of the stacks behind it, and yet compelled to stay out of some sense of obligatory 21st century engagement protocol (“my family is there;” “my clients are there”).
 Does that sound familiar?
-She wants a life outside of Facebook; Facebook sells her that dream inside Facebook.
+She wants a life outside of the app; the app sells her that dream inside the app.
 I think she’s smart enough to pass.
 I hope she is.

 If it were possible to tune a chronovisor on 2054, I think we’d see plenty of things that, though we recognize them, have changed just enough over time to make us uncomfortable, disgusted, or afraid.
 Spielberg nailed this juxtaposition over and over again in Minority Report.
 John Anderton walks into a Gap, but is followed by a digital marketing omnipresence that knows a little too much about him and is too casual with sharing those details aloud.
 Anderton’s police squad wield batons that are used not to strike, but to induce projectile vomiting, and “halo” — a device placed on the neck which renders the wearer unconscious — their perpetrators rather than just cuff them.
 The aggression has been turned up a bit across the board.
 In Spielberg’s 2054, voices in the air, flying cars, jet packs, sick sticks and halos all make up a technological landscape that is both recognizable and repellent, one that draws upon our imagination to explain just how things got that way.
 Facebook and Jonze put that same logic in reverse.
 It’s a world filled with antiques and one, preferred contemporary technology as the centerpiece.
 While that’s kind of weird, it’s just not weird enough to be a believable future.
 It asks nothing of our imagination, but assumes our need for comfort and instant gratification.